Ya Know Ya is a Bajan When – Jokes

 — Yuh know dat a ‘hard wine’ ain got Nuttin tuh do wid liquor

 — Hell is both de worse and the best place ever – you could look good as hell, dem fishcakes could be oily as hell, that garbage could smell stink as hell …

-— You know the licence plates of all public transport, and you’re on a first name basis with all de drivers
+— You know the license plates of all public transport, and you’re on a first-name basis with all de drivers

-— Yuh does live 5 minutes from de beach and does get a sea bath 5 times a year, if you’re lucky!
+— Yuh does live 5 minutes from de beach and does get a sea bath five times a year if you’re lucky!

 — Yuh know dat liming ain’t got nuttin’ to do with de orchard